GouravJoshi19/kpa-forms/readme.md

 - No authentication implemented.
 - `formNumber` must be unique.
-- Required fields are validated via Pydantic.
+- Required fields are validated only via Pydantic.
 - Only JSON inputs accepted.

 ---